Superflows-AI/superflows/README.md

 # Superflows

-We aim to give everyone access to an expert in the software they are using.

 Superflows makes it easy to add an assistant to your SaaS product to help your users get the most out of it.
+Our aim is to give everyone access to an expert in the software they are using.

 You can test our cloud version for free on our Dashboard via our [landing page](https://www.superflows.ai/) or self-host.
 You can learn more on our [documentation pages](https://docs.superflows.ai/).

 Setup involves three steps:
 1. Upload API spec and connect your API on the dashboard